Spokane pd personal appearance standards

 than ¼ inch beyond the corners of the mouth.
 Mustaches must follow the natural arch of the mouth.
 Handlebar mustaches are not allowed.

-Beards or a growth of whiskers longer than ½ inch shall be permitted for medical or bona fide religious reasons, or when required by the nature of the assignment.
-Uniformed and non-uniformed officers may wear a neatly kept beard that presents a professional appearance and is no longer than ½ inch.
 The concerned commanding officer is responsible to ensure beards meet these guidelines.
 Goatees must follow the natural arch of the mouth and may not extend more than ½ inch below the bottom of the chin.
 The Chief of Police reserves the right to revert back to the original policy of not allowing beards for uniformed officers.

-JEWELRY, BODY PIERCINGS/ALERATIONS, AND ACCESSORIES
+JEWELRY, BODY PIERCINGS/ALTERATIONS, AND ACCESSORIES

 A. Tongue splitting or piercing.